- How much is gap insurance in Illinois?

 Where to buy gap insurance in Illinois

-Many insurance companies, including major carriers, offer gap insurance in Illinois.
-It’s relatively easy to add coverage to your current auto insurance policy.
+Many insurance companies, including major providers, offer gap insurance in Illinois.
+You can add this coverage to your existing car insurance policy or buy a standalone policy.

 Insurance.com commissioned gap insurance rates from Quadrant Data Services in late 2023 at a variety of ages in all 50 states and Washington, D.C.
 Base rates use a 40-year-old driver with a 2023 Honda Accord LX.
 Rates were gathered from 138 insurance companies in 1,468 ZIP codes.